Configuration Profile Creation

 4. Tampering Protection – This protection setting applies to the agent’s ability to protect itself from being disabled.
 Any attempts at modifying/adding/deleting files in the ZeroLock installation directory will result in a tampering alert.
 To protect the running ZeroLock service, the recommended ruleset must be enabled under the Policies section in ZMC.
 It has the same fields as Ransomware Protection except for Sensitivity which has been removed.

-5. Hash Rules – This protection setting applies to the agent’s ability to protect itself from executable files whose SHA-256 hash values have been added to a list either to be allowed or blocked.
-The hash values are added to this list by creating a new rule or automatically adding a new rule through selecting BLOCK or ALLOW on the Process Information screen.
+5. Hash Rules – This protection setting applies to the agent’s ability to protect itself from executable files whose SHA-256 hash values have been added to a list to allow or block.
+The hash values are added to this list by creating a new rule or automatically adding a rule by selecting BLOCK or ALLOW on the Process Information screen.
 There are four (4) fields: Alert LevelSend Email AlertsResponse Type, and Auto Quarantine

-6. SSH Multifactor Auth – This protection setting applies to the agent’s ability to allow, block or authenticate ssh sessions from a particular user, IP address or by setting a schedule of when the endpoint may accept ssh sessions.
-Consists of three (3) fields: Enabled, Alert Level, and Send Email Alerts.
+6. SSH Multifactor Auth – This protection setting applies to the agent’s ability to allow, block, or authenticate SSH sessions from a particular user, IP address or by setting a schedule of when the endpoint may accept SSH sessions.
+There are three (3) fields: Enabled, Alert Level, and Send Email Alerts.

 8. Endpoint Logging – Used for setting the size of the Baldur and Tyr logs for the ZeroLock Agent on the endpoint.

 9. Remote Shell – A remote shell is a tool for executing commands on a device through a command-line shell.
 Fields are Enabled and Default User.
-A green checkbox means that this feature is enabled, and commands can be remotely run from the ZeroLock Management Console (ZMC) on the endpoints.
-The Default User is ‘nobody’ and is a place holder with no permissions.
+A green checkbox means this feature is enabled, and commands can be remotely run from the ZeroLock Management Console (ZMC) on the endpoints.
+The Default User is ‘nobody’ a placeholder with no permissions.

-Note: The ONLY system that can access this feature on the endpoint is the configured collector system defined in the Agents configuration.
+Note: The ONLY system that can access this feature on the endpoint is the configured collector system defined in the agent configuration.

 10. Precision Mode Settings*ESXi systems do not use these settings.
 Once the ZeroLock agent identifies the operating system as ESXi, it uses the ESXi group box configuration options (see item 11 below).